2-3kg per 3m row

 Preparing and cooking chillies

 Chillies add heat and flavour to curries, stir-fries and chilli con carne.
-Remove the flesh for less of a kick.
+Remove the seeds for less of a kick.
 Never touch your face or eyes while picking or preparing chillies.

 Chillies can be dried, prepared with garlic and oil to make a paste or pickled in vinegar.
 Store dried chillies in an airtight jar in a cool, dark place, or chop them roughly to make chilli flakes.